SuffyWuffy/SuffyWuffy/README.md

 - 👋 Hi, I’m @SuffyWuffy
-- 👀 I’m interested in : Fornite
+- 👀 I’m interested in : Code
-- 🌱 I’m currently learning : Crank 90s
+- 🌱 I’m currently learning : Code
-- 💞️ I’m looking to collaborate on : Epic Games
+- 💞️ I’m looking to collaborate on : Code
-- 📫 How to reach me : Fortnite
+- 📫 How to reach me : Instagram

 <!---
 SuffyWuffy/SuffyWuffy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.